How To Overclock Your GPU

 heaven unigine screenshot

 To perform the actual overclocking, we recommend using MSI Afterburner.
-Don’t be deterred by the MSI branding; it can be used on any graphics card, founders edition, and AIB alike.
+Don’t be discouraged by the MSI branding; it can be used on any graphics card, founders edition, and AIB alike.

 The GPU Overclocking Process